Conversations with Dead People

 "Conversations with Dead People" is the seventh episode of the seventh and final season of the television series Buffy the Vampire Slayer.
+The episode aired on November 12, 2002 on UPN.
 It is the only episode other than "Once More, with Feeling" where the title appears on screen.

 Plot

 Several encounters take place around Sunnydale on one night, which are told in real time.
 Uniquely among Buffy episodes, the main characters do not interact with one another.
 According to the staff writers, this was intended to enforce the idea of "being alone."

 On patrol in the Sunnydale cemetery, Buffy encounters a newly-risen vampire.
 After a brief struggle, he abruptly stops, having recognized her as an old high school classmate.
 Buffy is surprised to discover that the vampire is Holden "Webs" Webster, a classmate that she barely remembers until he casually begins reminiscing.
 Webs, a psychology major in life, proceeds to psychoanalyze Buffy, and she opens up to him about her innermost conflicts and feelings of isolation.
-Webs offers several insights, including that Buffy's problems with commitment and frequent targeting of unavailable men stems from her damaged relationship with her father, and that her emotional distance to her friends results from the isolation she feels as the slayer.
+Webs offers several insights, including that Buffy's problems with commitment and frequent targeting of unavailable men stems from her damaged relationship with her father, and that her emotional distance to her friends results from the isolation she feels as the Slayer.
 While the two sporadically interrupt their discussion with fighting, Buffy ultimately concludes that her only regret in opening up to Webs is that she will have to kill him in their battle.
 She slays him in the end, but not before he identifies Spike as the vampire who recently sired him, leaving her standing in shock.

 Meanwhile, Dawn prepares for a night alone at home.
 An unnaturally loud banging sets her nerves on edge, the electronics begin to malfunction and the house suffers from heavy wind and earthquakes.
 Eventually, Dawn comes to believe that her mother is trying to contact her, and the malevolent force is working to prevent her.
 Dawn manages to exorcise the malevolent force and a vision of Joyce appears to warn her that she cannot trust Buffy.